js-rocket-org/expo-creator/_additions/_docs/folder_structure.md

 src/components/ - use widgets for flutter / components for react-native src/controllers/ - anything related to state management go here.
-                   Example: flutter providers/locators, react native (redux, context, hooks) Controllers should change the state of a model
+                   Example: flutter providers/locators, react native (redux, context, hooks) Controllers should change the state represented by a model

 src/graphql/ - if used
-src/models/ - abstract representations of objects, e.g database models/ JSON models
+src/models/ - abstract representations of objects, e.g database models, JSON models, user state, app state

 src/pages/
 src/pages/screen1/ - each page should be in its own folder